dotnet/docs-maui/docs/user-interface/styles/xaml.md

 # Style apps using XAML

 .NET Multi-platform App UI (.NET MAUI) apps often contain multiple controls that have an identical appearance.
-For example, an app may have multiple `Label` instances that have the same font options and layout options:
+For example, an app may have multiple <xref:Microsoft.Maui.Controls.Label> instances that have the same font options and layout options:

 ```xaml
 <Label Text="These labels"